rodrigosantosms/aahc/2-poc/2-1-maintrack/templates/vmscaleset/README.md

 After completing the pre-requisites, execute the following steps:

-# To start, create a connection with Azure
+### To start, create a connection with Azure

 az login

-# If you have access to multiple Subscriptions, set the subscription you want to use
+### If you have access to multiple Subscriptions, set the subscription you want to use

 az account set --subscription "SubscriptionName or SubscriptionID"

-# There options to deploy the template
+#### There options to deploy the template

-# Option 1 - Local Computer: Use this option if you want to download the files azuredeploy.json and azuredeploy-parameters.json to your local computer
-#           then open and change the parameters in the file azuredeploy-parameters.json
+### Option 1 - Local Computer: Use this option if you want to download the files azuredeploy.json and azuredeploy-parameters.json to your local computer, then open and change the parameters in the file azuredeploy-parameters.json

 az group deployment create --resource-group poc-hub-rg --template-file kv.json --parameters @kv-parameters.json

-# Option 2 - Remotely: Use this option if you want to use the online templates passing inline all the required parameters
-#           All parameters below are REQUIRED
+### Option 2 - Remotely: Use this option if you want to use the online templates passing inline all the required parameters All parameters below are REQUIRED

 az group deployment create --resource-group poc-web-rg \
 --template-uri https://raw.githubusercontent.com/rodrigosantosms/aahc/master/2-poc/2-1-maintrack/templates/vmscaleset/azuredeploy.json \
 --parameters vmssName=web-vmss instanceCount=2 vmSize=Standard_D1_v2 \